starling021/Phishing-API/README.md

 1) Import the DB SQL Dump Schema to a new MySQL Instance

-2) Host the PHP in a web service
+2) Host the PHP from a web service (Apache, Nginx, IIS, etc)

-3) Configure dbconfig.php
+3) Configure dbconfig.php and index.php variables

 4) Limit Access to the "Results" Directory (Apache's Basic Auth is Recommended)